The Gang Has Their Finest Moments Compiled Into A Listicle

 9: ‘The Gang Buys a Boat’ (Season 6, Episode 3)

 What happens: What it says on the tin, really: the gang buys a boat.
 Obviously, it doesn’t go very well.

 What makes it stand out: It’s a classic 21-minute burst of the riotous dysfunction which so often makes Always Sunny such an immensely enjoyable watch.
 From Charlie’s underwater discoveries (including the remnants of what he believes to be “a horse massacre”) to Dennis and Mac’s unsettling discussion about “the implication”, it’s a perfect stand-alone moment in Always Sunny history that you’ll find yourself returning to time and again.

 Best line: “Lemme just see if I have this right here — and, please, correct me if I’m wrong — it seems like what you guys are looking for is some sort of, er, P Diddy-style shrimping vessel?” – Boat Salesperson

-What happens: There’s a gas crisis, with prices on the rise – who you gonna call?
+What happens: There’s a gas crisis, and prices are on the rise — who you gonna call?
 Well, preferably not Mac, Dennis and Charlie, who attempt to profit from the huge demand for petrol by attempting to sell barrels of the stuff door-to-door.

-What makes it stand out: Ending our countdown with another magnificently madcap episode that’s based around a a harebrained scheme, ‘The Gang Solves the Gas Crisis’ builds steadily to a wild and hilarious conclusion which, as you can see above and below, ends with Charlie living up to his ‘Wildcard’ tag.
+What makes it stand out: It’s yet another magnificently madcap episode that’s based around a hare-brained scheme.
+‘The Gang Solves the Gas Crisis’ builds steadily to a wild and hilarious conclusion which, as you can see above, ends with Charlie living up to his ‘Wildcard’ tag.

 Best line: “Because I cut the brakes!
 Wildcard, bitches!
 Yeee-haaa!” – Charlie